shinobi23/Exiftool_Ruby/README.md

-# Exiftool_Ruby
+# Exifftool Ruby
-Extract metadata from images using console or web application
+Extract metadata from images using console or web applications, using this scripts for manipulating metadata from images files.